kn-lim/xivcrafter-rs/README.md

 ## How to Change the Settings

 If you run XIVCrafter and `.xivcrafter.json` does not already exist in your home directory, it will create a default one in your home directory.

+Modify `.xivcrafter.json` in your home directory with your settings.